FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 $ yarn benchmark:install
 $ yarn benchmark:build

+# After this, you can run the CLI tests which use real fixtures in E2E scenarios
+# They're relatively slow (several seconds a test), but nowhere near as slow
+# as the benchmark.
+$ yarn test:cli

 # Run a benchmark.
 # Then, actually generate the benchmark.
 # _Note_: Unfortunately, this takes some **time**.
 Grab a ☕